Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 3. Doctors advise introducing foods that include pectin, such as bananas and baked apples, into the patient’s diet.

-4. Bakery products, pastries and confectionery products are categorically excluded from the menu.
-Instead of bread, use unsweetened crackers.
+4. Bakery products, pastries and confectionery products should be strictly excluded from the menu.
+Use unsweetened crackers instead of bread.

-5. Any meat and fish, vegetables during the period of diarrhea should be boiled or steamed.
+5. Any meat, fish, or vegetables during the period of diarrhea should be boiled or steamed.

-6. To normalize the level of microflora, yogurts and kefirs are very useful, preferably home-made.
+6. To normalize the level of microflora, yoghurts and kefir are very useful, preferably homemade.

-7. For quick treatment, it is necessary to observe the drinking regime - you need to consume at least 2 liters of water per day, for this, distilled water, boiled or purified by filters, is suitable, it is forbidden to use raw tap water or any natural sources.
+7. For quick treatment, it is necessary to adhere to the drinking regime - you need to drink at least 2 liters of water per day, distilled water, boiled or purified with filters, is suitable for this; it is forbidden to drink raw water from the tap or any natural sources.
 You can also additionally drink natural freshly squeezed juice diluted with water 1:1, compote, berry jelly.

-It is categorically impossible to include in the menu products containing a high level of fiber, which at the time of irritable bowel enhance the work of peristalsis.
-These foods include fresh vegetables, fruits, and whole grain fresh bread.
+It is strictly forbidden to include in the menu products containing high levels of fiber, which in the event of irritable intestines enhance the work of peristalsis.
+These foods include fresh vegetables, fruits and fresh whole grain bread.

 • Smoked sausages;